Organizations and Service in Our Parish

 Where: St. Agatha's Center

-The Meadville Catholic Community provides a variety of services to address the spiritual and material needs of individuals in the local community.
+The Epiphany of the Lord Parish provides a variety of services to address the spiritual and material needs of individuals in the local community.
 Examples include:

 St. Nicholas Tree: At Christmas parishioners can pull envelopes off a Christmas tree and purchase gifts for those children in need.